 I'm Kate – the writer behind A Real Green Life.
 My intention is that if you know me personally, you'll hear the same "voice" on this site as you'd hear in a face to face conversation with me.

-So, if you’re interested, here's some stuff about me to help you make the connection...
+So, here's some stuff about me to help you make the connection...

 On why I built A Real Green Life

 Writing here is a means of holding myself accountable.

 There’s plenty to do.
 Setting out to live more regeneratively is not a life path characterized by boredom or excess leisure hours.

 On the days when I'm struggling on this steep learning curve, the first answer that pops up is that I like to make things difficult for myself – and this is my own particular form of self-torture.

 Happily, another answer is that this is a place for self-expression.
 This is my sandpit and my soapbox.
 There's an element of play and self-indulgence here for me.

 If I'm not part of the solution then I'm still part of the problem

-Besides self-torture or self-expression, writing here is a means of holding myself accountable.
+Besides all of the above, writing here is a means of holding myself accountable.
 The more clearly I state my purpose here, the more effectively I find myself working toward it.
 We teach that which we most need to learn.